snowphone/WSL2-port-forwarding-guide/README.md

 1. Download `Port Forwarding.xml`, `Sshd for Ubuntu.xml` and `wslbridge.ps1`
 2. Move wslbridge.ps1 into C:\scripts
 3. Open wslbridge.ps1 and add ports you need.
-4. Open task scheduler and import two xml files. `Sshd for Ubuntu.xml` starts ssh service at startup.
+4. Open task scheduler and import two xml files.
+`Sshd for Ubuntu.xml` starts ssh service at startup.
 Thus you don't have to start it manually.
-Also, `Port Forwarding.xml` forwards specified ports from windows ip to WSL2 ip at startup.
+Moreover, `Port Forwarding.xml` forwards specified ports from windows ip to WSL2 ip at startup.
+    1. It may be required to edit xml files to change users.
-5. Reboot and try `ssh <windows ip>`.
+5. Reboot and try `ssh <IP address>`.